-In total, the following Big League park replicas are represented throughout the Big League Dreams Sports portfolio:
+In total, the following major league replicas are represented throughout the Big League Dreams Sports portfolio:

-Home of the Cincinnati Reds from 1912-1970, Crosley Field was the first big league stadium to play a night game under the lights in 1935.
-With its backdrop of old buildings in left and centerfield, Crosley may be the most nostalgic-looking replica at Big League Dreams.
+Home of the Cincinnati Reds from 1912-1970, Crosley Field was the first major league stadium to play a night game under the lights in 1935.
+With its backdrop of old buildings in left and centerfield, Crosley may be the most visually nostalgic replica at Big League Dreams.

 Built in 1912, Fenway is famous for its towering “Green Monster” in left field.
 In the 1975 World Series, Carlton Fisk hit the famous home run over the “Green Monster”, attempting to keep it fair by waving his arms.
 From the short right field foul line, commonly known as Pesky’s Pole, to the yellow home run line in left center field, Fenway has some of the quirkiest dimensions of any ballpark.